Search the collections

 Ceremonial Key - Melbourne Centennial Exhibition 1888 Opening, Victoria, Australia, 1888 Reg.
 No: NU 17919

-- This is the key was used by Governor of Victoria, Sir Henry Loch, to open the Melbourne Centennial International Exhibition on 1 August 1888.
+- Key used by the Governor of Victoria, Sir Henry Loch, to formally open the Melbourne Centennial International Exhibition on 1 August 1888.

 The Exhibition, celebrating a century of Australian settlement, surpassed even the grand scale of the1880 Melbourne International Exhibition.
 It attracted over two million people, but the Victorian government had to spend £250 000 on it, ten times the amount estimated.
 The exhibition had a distinctively imperial focus, and a greater emphasis on culture than in 1880, particularly on music and painting.
 A choir of 5000 sang music old and new, and 500,000 people attended symphony concerts.
 There were over 3000 paintings on display, including works by artists like JMW Turner and C Lutyens.
 The Exhibition Building in Carlton Gardens was lit inside and out by electric lights, claimed to be the largest installation of arc lighting in the world.